-If the junior application is in issue when the interference is discovered and, in correspondence under rule 202, the junior applicant fails to make the date of the senior party, the junior application should be withdrawn from issue (see "Letter Forms Used in Interferences," § 1112.04) and a letter sent informing him that the interfering claim or claims and claims not patentable over the senior party's case cannot be allowed him as his date of invention indicates he is not the first inventor.
-Action should be suspended for six months, the examiner noting the expiration date on his calendar and advising applicant to call the case up for action at the end of the six months.
+If the junior application is in issue when the interference is discovered and, in correspondence under 37 CFR 1.202, the junior applicant fails to make the date of the senior party, the junior application should be withdrawn from issue (see "Letter Forms Used in Interferences," § 1112.04) and a letter sent informing him that action is suspended for six months, the examiner noting the expiration date on his calendar and advising applicant to call the case up for action at the end of the six months.
 Thereafter, procedure should be as above.

-1101.01(j) Suggestion of Claims [R-46]
+Claims 1101.01(i) Suggestion \mathbf{of}

-Rule 203.
-Preparation for interference between applications; suggestion of claims for interference. (a) Before the declaration of interference, it must be determined by the examiner that there is common subject matter in the cases of the respective parties, patentable to each of the respective parties, subject to the determination of the question of priority.
+37 CFR 1.203.
+Preparation for interference between applications: suggestion of claims for interference. (a) Before the declaration of interference, it must be determined by the examiner that there is common subject matter in the cases of the respective parties, patentable to each of the respective parties, subject to the determination of the question of priority.
 Claims in the same language, to form the counts of the interference, must be present or be presented, in each application; except that, in cases where, owing to the nature of the disclosures in the respective applications, it is not possible for all applications to properly include a claim in identical phraseology to define the common invention, an interference may be declared, with the approval of the Commissioner, using as a count representing the interfering subject matter a claim differing from the corresponding claims of one or more of the interfering applications by an immaterial limitation or variation.

-- (b) When the claims of two or more applications differ in phraseology, but relate to substantially the same patentable subject matter, the examiner shall, if it has been determined that an interference should be declared, suggest to the parties such claims as are necessary to cover the common invention in the same language.
+(b) When the claims of two or more applications differ in phraseology, but relate to substantially the same patentable subject matter, the examiner shall, if it has been determined that an interference should be declared, suggest to the parties such claims as are necessary to cover the common invention in the same language.
 The parties to whom the claims are suggested will be required to make those claims (i. e., present the suggested claims in their applications by amendment) within a specified time, not less than 30 days, in order that an interference may be declared.
-The failure or refusal of any applicant to make any claim suggested within the time specified, shall be taken without further action as a disclaimer of the invention covered by that claim unless the time be extended. - (c) The suggestion of claims for purpose of interference will not stay the period for response to an Office action which may be running against an application, unless the claims are made by the applicant within the time specified for making the claims. - (d) When an applicant presents a claim in his application (not suggested by the examiner as specified in this rule) which is copied from some other application, either for purpose of interference or otherwise, he must so state, at the time he presents the claim and identify the other application.
+The failure or refusal of any applicant to make any claim suggested within the time specified, shall be taken without further action as a disclaimer of the invention covered by that claim unless the time be extended.

+- (c) The suggestion of claims for purpose of interference will not stay the period for response to an Office action which may be running against an application, unless the claims are made by the applicant within the time specified for making the claims. - (d) When an applicant presents a claim in his application (not suggested by the examiner as specified in this section) which is copied from some other application, either for purpose of interference or otherwise, he must so state, at the time he presents the claim and identify the other application.

-Although the subject of suggesting claims is treated in detail at this point in the discussion of a prospective interference between applications, some of the practice here outlined is also applicable to a prospective interference with a patent.
+Although the subject of suggesting claims is treated in detail at this point in the discussion of a prospective interference between applications, some of the practice here outlined is also applicable to a prospective interference with a

-If the applications contain identical claims covering the entire interfering subject matter the examiner proceeds under rule 207 to form the interference; otherwise, proper claims must be suggested to some or all of the parties.
+If the applications contain identical claims covering the entire interfering subject matter the examiner proceeds under 37 CFR 1.207 to form the interference; otherwise, proper claims must be suggested to some or all of the parties.

-It should be noted at this point that if an applicant copies a claim from another application without suggestion by the examiner, rule 203(d) requires him to "so state, at the time he presents the claim and identify the other application."
+It should be noted at this point that if an applicant copies a claim from another application without suggestion by the examiner, § 1.203(d) requires him to "so state, at the time he presents the claim and identify the other application."